Retirement Homes in Ames, Iowa

 - Rolling Green Village Care Cen

-Up to 40 elderly senior citizens who need a retirement home and live in Zearing, IA can choose to stay at Zearing Health Care to receive nursing home services.
+Up to 40 elderly senior citizens who need a senior home and live in Zearing, IA can choose to stay at Zearing Health Care to receive nursing home services.
 Zearing Health Care is licensed from 07/02/1997, with license # 165320.
-It includes amenities such as wound care, pain management and physical therapy and is situated at 404 East Garfield St. Zearing Health Care provides skilled nursing services to Story county residents who are looking for a nursing home in Zearing.
+It includes amenities like wound care, respite care and rehabilitation services and is situated at 404 East Garfield St. Zearing Health Care provides skilled nursing services to Story county seniors who are looking for a nursing home in Zearing.

 Frequently Asked Questions About Nursing Homes in Ames, Iowa